afcarl/fss17/README.md

 FYI: I have a basline tool for all of those.
 But most parts of it remain untested.
 And might want to use
          the tool for inspiration rather then execution.

-## Why Take This Subject?

-A million million people can run data miners.
-But how many  now when those data miners start going wrong?
-And how to fix faulty models?

-Do this subject, learn answers to those questions, become the data scientist everyone needs to consult with  when things start going wrong.